h0c0b/autocomply/output/secpolicy.md

-# Security Policy Example SuperHero Company
+# Security Policy SuperHero Company

 ## Purpose

-This document outlines the security policies and procedures for Example SuperHero Company.
+This document outlines the security policies and procedures for SuperHero Company.
 Our aim is to protect both our company's assets and our customers' data from unauthorized access and other cyber threats.

 ## Scope

-This policy applies to all employees, contractors, and affiliates of Example SuperHero Company.
+This policy applies to all employees, contractors, and affiliates of SuperHero Company.

 ## Policy